jojo2504/Living-Paris/README.md

 This project aims to explore graphs and their functionality, particularly in optimizing delivery routes and analyzing user interactions.
 **This repository is a project for A2/S4 students in computer sciences.**

-## Features (On-Progress)
-- Graph Creation: The system models user interactions and delivery routes using graph structures.

-- Graph Traversal Algorithms: The application implements Breadth-First Search (BFS) and Depth-First Search (DFS) to analyze and optimize delivery paths.

-- XML Representation of Graphs: The graph data is stored and represented using XML for better visualization and management.

 ## Getting Started (For Custom Building)
 1. Clone the repository to your local machine or download the latest release.